nicedreams/rsyncsnap/README.md

  rsyncsnap --size /mnt/backup/
 ```

-List inodes (hardlinks) of files within backup to compare if working
+List inodes (hardlinks) of files within backup to compare if working.
+This will find all files in path <filename> and list inodes for each.
 ```
 #rsyncsnap --hardlink <backup_location> <filename>
  rsyncsnap --hardlink /mnt/backup/ .bashrc